meriyah/meriyah/README.md

   // The flag to attach raw property to each literal and identifier node, default `false`
   raw: boolean;

-  // The flag to allow return in the global scope, default `false`
-  globalReturn: boolean;

   // The flag to enable implied strict mode, default `false`
   impliedStrict: boolean;